Implications of conformal invariance in momentum space: <JJJ>

-Note that the group structure of the form factors requires an existence of a tensor of the form $t^{a_1 a_2 a_3}$.
+Note that the group structure of the form factors requires the existence of tensors of the form $t^{a_1 a_2 a_3}$ with appropriate symmetry properties (fully antisymmetric for the one associated with $A_1$, and antisymmetric in its first two indices for the one associated with $A_2$\footnote{The secondary Ward identities then ensure this tensor is fully antisymmetric, as below.}).
+One such tensor is the structure constant $f^{a_1 a_2 a_3}$.
 As argued in \cite{Osborn:1993cr}, the correlation function vanishes if the symmetry group is Abelian.

 The form factors can be calculated as follows

 in $\lla J^{\mu_1 a_1}(\bs{p}_1) J^{\mu_2 a_2}(\bs{p}_2) J^{\mu_3 a_3}(\bs{p}_3) \rra$.

 \textbf{Primary conformal Ward identities.} The primary CWIs are